ZeshanRasul/ElevateEngine/README.md

 ﻿# Elevate Engine - Real-Time Physics and Simulation Engine (C++)

 Elevate Engine is a real-time physics and simulation engine written in C++.
 It is designed with a goal of being a game-ready, high-performance and physically accurate simulation engine mirroring production-level systems.
 Having spent significant time refreshing and building a strong foundation in Newtonian Mechanics with Principles of Physics by Halliday and Resnick, along with The Feynman Lectures, Elevate Engine was built as a practical application of the elegant Newtonian theory which underpins our universe as well as the exciting and immersive real-time applications such as games which are at the forefront of technical achievements of the interactive media industry.
+The demonstration video can be found here: https://youtu.be/hYG8ifIlPtw

 ## Overview